 The French Commercial Code prohibits a target company from granting advances, loans or any security in connection with the subscription or purchase of its own shares by a third party.
-This prohibition applies to limited liability companies (e.g. sociétés anonymes, sociétés par actions simplifiées).
+This prohibition applies to limited liability companies (e.g. sociétés anonymes, sociétés par actions simplifiées) and does not apply to partnerships or civil real estate companies (e.g. Sociétés en Nom Collectif, Sociétés Civiles, Sociétés Civiles Immobilières).
 This prohibition is subject to criminal and civil sanctions.